Axel Disasi

-Axel Wilson Arthur Disasi Mhakinis Belho (born 11 March 1998) is a French professional footballer who plays as a centre-back for club Chelsea.
+Axel Wilson Arthur Disasi Mhakinis Belho (born 11 March 1998) is a French professional footballer who plays as a centre-back for club Crystal Palace, on loan from Chelsea.

 Early life

 Axel Wilson Arthur Disasi Mhakinis Belho was born on 11 March 1998 in Gonesse, Val-d'Oise.

 Club career

 Early career

 As a boy Disasi represented local side Villiers-le-Bel JS from the age of eight, followed by a year at USM Senlis.
-He then moved to Paris FC in 2014, Disasi made his professional debut for the club in a 1–0 loss to Lens on 11 December 2016.
+He then moved to Paris FC in 2014, Disasi made his professional debut for the club in a 1–0 loss to Lens on 11 December 2015.
 He was later transferred to Reims in 2016.

 Reims

 Disasi began playing for the Reims senior team during the 2016- 2017 season in Ligue 2.
 In the 2017-2018 season Disasi helped Reims win Ligue 2 achieving automatic promotion to Ligue 1.
 Disasi made 53 appearances for Reims across all competitions.

 Monaco

 On 7 August 2020, Disasi completed a transfer from Reims to Monaco for a fee of €13 million.
 He signed a five-year contract with the club.
 On 23 August, Disasi made his debut for Monaco against his former club Reims.
 He scored a goal as the match ended 2–2.
 Disasi made 129 appearances in all competitions for Monaco.